adamlin/TissueReconstruction/README.md

 To be able to run the program in Linux, please make sure you have installed "GraphicsMagick" lib and add-on library "libudev" in your system.
 More information on installation instructions can be found in the following files: (http://www.graphicsmagick.org/INSTALL-unix.html)

 After completed installation, build the Makefile in (TissueReconstruction -> tissueReconstruction -> make).
 The built program is called "TissueReconstruction".
 It required two parameters to do the job.
-Example: (" ./TissueReconstruction BLOCKFACE_File_DIC Restocked_File_DIC ")
+Example:  ./TissueReconstruction BLOCKFACE_File_DIC Restocked_File_DIC

 ## Extension

-This project is an extension of TissueStack (tissuestack.com) research for the image processing.
+This project is an extension of TissueStack (http://tissuestack.com) research for the image processing.
 To abe able to show the final reconstructed 3D image results, it is possible to build a RAW file for Tissuestack uses.
 The RAW file compilation is located in /tissuereconstruction/src/raw_files.c under the name of:

-    dumpStackIntoRawFile(RESTOCKED_FILE_PATH, FILE_RAW_PATH) => dump reconstructed file (must contents x, y, z planes) to a RAW format
+    dumpStackIntoRawFile(RESTOCKED_FILE_PATH, FILE_RAW_PATH) => dump reconstructed file to a RAW format

+PS: reconstructed image must contents x, y, z planes